doubility-sky/daydayup/computer-science.md

 ## Resources
+- [Awesome](https://github.com/sindresorhus/awesome) lists about all kinds of interesting topics
 - [Papers We Love](https://github.com/papers-we-love/papers-we-love) (PWL) is a community built around reading, discussing and learning more about academic computer science papers.
 This repository serves as a directory of some of the best papers the community can find, bringing together documents scattered across the web.
 You can also visit the [Papers We Love site](http://paperswelove.org/) for more info.
   - [fogus/papers-i-love](https://github.com/fogus/papers-i-love) Computer science and computer-adjacent papers (and sometimes books) that have influenced me deeply.